New subscribers FAQ

 -

-Cost Plus with GMP: Similar to Cost Plus without GMP, but includes a maximum dollar amount per cost code, contributing to an overall guaranteed price cap.
+Cost plus with GMP: Includes a maximum amount per cost code and an overall cap.